unsky/focal-loss/README.md

+focal loss value is not used in focal_loss.py, becayse we should forward the cls_pro in this layer, the major task of focal_loss.py is to backward the focal loss gradient.

 the focal loss vale should be calculated in metric.py and  use normalization in it.

 and this layer is not support `use_ignore`